 I have an autoimmune disease, which I’ve lived with since 1983.
 Last June my disease became active and the last year has been a battle.
 In times like these, you choose your battles and rearrange priorities.
 I’ve read a number of articles recently about finishing the things you start.
 I believe it’s an admirable value and one I do my best to live by.
 I have two novels and memoir I plan to finish when is not as clear now as before.

 I realize die-hard writers will say you can find five minutes a day to write.
 Hell, I think in one my last blogs, I said ten minutes.
 Sometimes, we have to eat our words.
 The truth is, it boils down to choices, sometimes you have one, sometimes you don’t, and sometimes you have to make one.

-When I began writing, I wanted to leave a legacy to my children and grandchildren, something they could hand down.
-I thought completing my novel would be a wonderful accomplishment for them to remember me by.
+When I began writing, I wanted to leave a legacy to my children and grandchildren.
+I thought completing my novel would be an incredible accomplishment for me and a gift for them.
 We all want to be remembered.

 This year has been tough not just on me, but our entire family.
-I’m improving, but as I prepare to sit today with my forty-year-old, step-daughter for her first round of chemotherapy for stage three breast cancer, comfort the other step-daughter as she helps her forty-three year-old husband through his first heart attack, or babysit my grandchildren when my daughter is recovering from an acute Crohn’s attack, my priorities must change.
+I’m improving, but as I prepare to sit with my forty-year-old, step-daughter for her first round of chemotherapy, comfort the other step-daughter as she helps her forty-three-year-old husband recover from his first heart attack, or babysit my grandchildren when my daughter is recovering from an acute Crohn’s attack, my priorities must change.

 I’m not negating all the advice we receive as writers to work hard toward success.
 I embrace them, I too pass them on and encourage others to set those same goals and priorities.
 I love to write, I want to write, and hope one day to have books and stories for my children and grandchildren to pass down.
 But, the legacy I want most to leave is, Mom was always there when we needed her.